juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## AWS API Gateway
 The main purpose of this lab is to show how to create a microservices backend with AWS, lambda functions and gRPC functions written in Golang.
-So the first estep is to expose an API which is publicly available.
+So the first step is to expose an API which is publicly available.

 ## AWS Eventbridge
 AWS Eventbridge is used to orquestrate the integration between the AWS API Gateway and the gRPC services running in the EC2 instances.
-A rule is created in EventBridge.
-Once the rule is satisfied, it executes linux commands into the EC2 to call a client gRPC function.
+A patern rule is created in EventBridge.
+Once the rule is satisfied, it executes a target Run Command (linux commands) into the EC2 to call a client gRPC function.
+Also a schedule rule is created to execute a Run Command to execute a call to a client gRPC function.

 ## AWS Lambda Functions Golang microservices
 The API invokes lambda functions written in golang to update DB contacts.